Markets Gain as Toughest Quarter Since 2008 Draws to a Close

 The index has shed 12.6% so far this month, which if sustained would be the largest monthly drop since October 2008.

+Tai Hui, chief market strategist for Asia Pacific at J.P.
+Morgan Asset Management, said there was some bargain-hunting, as bond markets grew less dislocated, some early signs emerged in Europe of virus infections peaking, and policy makers made concerted efforts to support economies.

+"I think the market is taking more of a glass-half-full attitude," Mr. Hui said.

-Benchmark indexes in Australia and New Zealand rose 2% to 3%.
-Japan's Nikkei 225 was little changed, while South Korea's Kospi Composite gained more than 1%.
+Benchmark indexes in Australia and New Zealand rose more than 2%.
+Japan's Nikkei 225 was up 0.7%, while South Korea's Kospi Composite gained nearly 2%.

+In China, the Shanghai Composite rose 0.5%.
+Hong Kong's Hang Seng Index advanced around 1.5%.

+Gauges of business activity showed factories, service industries and construction rebounded in China in March.
+The official manufacturing purchasing managers index rose to 52.0 in March, up from a record low of 35.7 in February, and slightly ahead of consensus forecasts.
+The 50 mark separates expansion from contraction.

 The Dow Jones Industrial Average and S&P 500 both rose more than 3% on Monday, with news on progress of medical measures to combat the novel coronavirus helping lift some stocks.
 Abbott Laboratories said U.S. authorities had approved an emergency-use coronavirus test, while Johnson & Johnson said it had made progress on a vaccine to prevent Covid-19, the disease caused by the virus.